glorphindale/langohr.docs/articles/getting_started.md

 new abstractions.

-Langohr may seem like a low level client but in return it is predictable, gives you access too all RabbitMQ features and freedom to design message routing scheme and error handling strategy that makes sense for you.
+Langohr may seem like a low level client but in return it is predictable, gives you access to all RabbitMQ features and freedom to design message routing scheme and error handling strategy that makes sense for you.